NBChub/bgcflow/README.md

 See [further configuration](#further-configuration) for more details.

 #### 2.2 Setting Up Your Samples Information
-The parameter `samples` denote the location of your `.csv` file which specify the genomes to analyse.
+The variable `sample_table` (PEP) or `samples` denote the location of your `.csv` file which specify the genomes to analyse.
 Note that you can name the file anything as long as you define it in the `config.yaml`.

 Example : `samples.csv`